Robert Ripley

-LeRoy Robert Ripley (December 25, 1890 – May 27, 1949) was an American cartoonist, entrepreneur, and amateur anthropologist, who is known for creating the Ripley's Believe It or Not! newspaper panel series, television show, and radio show, which feature odd facts from around the world.
+LeRoy Robert Ripley (February 22, 1890 – May 27, 1949) was an American cartoonist, entrepreneur, and amateur anthropologist, who is known for creating the Ripley's Believe It or Not! newspaper panel series, television show, and radio show, which feature odd facts from around the world.

 Subjects covered in Ripley's cartoons and text ranged from sports feats to little-known facts about unusual and exotic sites.
 He also included items submitted by readers, who supplied photographs of a wide variety of small-town American trivia ranging from unusually shaped vegetables to oddly marked domestic animals, all documented by photographs and then depicted by his drawings.

 Biography

-LeRoy Robert Ripley was born around December 25, 1890, in Santa Rosa, California, although his exact birthdate is disputed.
+LeRoy Robert Ripley was born on February 22, 1890, in Santa Rosa, California, although his exact birthdate is disputed.
 He dropped out of high school after his father's death to help his family, and at age 16, he began working as a sports cartoonist for various newspapers.
 In 1913, he moved to New York City.
-While drawing cartoons for The New York Globe newspaper, he created his first “Believe It or Not!” cartoon, published in the December 19, 1918, issue.
+While drawing cartoons for The New York Globe newspaper, he created his first "Believe It or Not!" cartoon, published in the December 19, 1918, issue.
 With a positive response from readers, the cartoon began appearing weekly.

 In 1919, Ripley married fourteen-year-old film actress Beatrice Roberts, a child 15 years his junior.
 He made his first trip around the world in 1922, publishing his travel journal in the newspapers.
 He became fascinated with unusual and exotic foreign locales and cultures.
 Because he took the veracity of his claims quite seriously, in 1923, he hired a researcher and polyglot named Norbert Pearlroth as a full-time assistant.
 In 1926, Ripley's cartoons moved from the New York Globe to the New York Post.

 Throughout the 1920s, Ripley continued to broaden the scope of his work and his popularity increased greatly.
 He published a guide to the game of American handball in 1925.
 In 1926, he became the New York State handball champion and also wrote a book on boxing.
 With a proven track record as a versatile writer and artist, he attracted the attention of publishing mogul William Randolph Hearst, who managed the King Features Syndicate.
-In 1929, Hearst was responsible for Believe It or Not! making its syndicated debut in 17 papers worldwide.
+In 1929, Hearst was responsible for Believe It or Not! making its syndicated debut in 360 newspapers and 17 languages worldwide.
 With the success of this series assured, Ripley capitalized on his fame by getting the first book collection of his newspaper panel series published.